trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 Combined with the ownership model we can be sure that whole classes of errors cannot occur.

-* Rust is memory safe without having to use any runtime background proces such as a garbage collector
+* Rust is memory safe without having to use any runtime background process such as a garbage collector
 * But we still get the performance of a language that would normally let you manage memory manually